Bartacus/BartacusBundle/Resources/doc/getting-started/locale.rst

 Frontend
 ========

-The locale on the request is set from the TSFE locale context on the domain you are on.
-It derives from the ``locale_all`` in your TypoScript and used without the encoding.
-Optionally you can override this field in your TypoScript config.
+The locale on the request is set from the site config locale context on the domain you are on.
+It derives from the ``locale`` in of your site configuration.

 Content elements
 ----------------